Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Problem formulation and existing Methods

 As such, our goal is to recover \(\bm{x}\) from observed \(\bm{y}\) and \(\bm{R}\) under the setting where the number of encoders $K$ is much smaller than the number of sampled wavelengths $\ell$.
-In another word, the system in \Cref{eq:problem_statement} is highly under-determined with non-unique solutions.
+In other words, the system in \Cref{eq:problem_statement} is highly under-determined with non-unique solutions.